atakanyenel/gomebrew/readme.md

  - Does not support self-build. *Homebrew* has a DSL for installation instructions and `gomebrew` probably won't support this.

- - Does not work with `manpages` for now.
+ - It works with manpages for simple cases.

  - There is no caching.